Renaud Capuçon, Jonathan Nott / OSR

 Encore — Ligeti: Concert Românesc (1951)

 The audience may have been slightly smaller than prior to the intermission—nevertheless, the applause was strong, friendly, rewarding.
-The orchestra honored this with an enthralling performance of the last movement, Molto vivace — Presto, from the Concert Românesc, a composition from 1951 by György Ligeti (1923 – 2006): a very effective encore, much appreciated (almost too catchy, after the Strauss!).
+Jonathan Nott and the OSR honored this with an enthralling performance of the last movement, Molto vivace — Presto, from the Concert Românesc, a composition from 1951 by György Ligeti (1923 – 2006): a very effective encore, much appreciated (almost too catchy, after the Strauss!).
 For information on this composition see my earlier report on a recent concert performance in Zurich, on 2018-05-23.

 For this concert I have also written a (shorter) review in German for Bachtrack.com.
 This posting is not a translation of the Bachtrack review, the rights of which remain with Bachtrack.com.
 I created the German review using a subset of the notes taken during this concert.
 I wanted to enable my non-German speaking readers to read about my concert experience as well.
 Therefore, I have taken my original notes as a loose basis for this separate posting.
 I’m including additional material that is not present in the Bachtrack review.